zitadel/zitadel/site/docs/administrate/70-zitadelroles.en.md

 ### Manage ZITADEL Roles

 You can grant ZITADEL Roles directly on a resource like organisation or project.
-Or, if the user is in your organisation, by applying in the roles to the user directly.
+Or, if the user is in your organisation, by applying the roles to the user directly:

 - [Manage Organisation ZITADEL Roles](administrate#Manage_Organisation_ZITADEL_Roles)
 - [Manage Project ZITADEL Roles](administrate#Manage_Organisation_ZITADEL_Roles)